 UHP RO vs DTRO

 Spiral wound membranes have captured over 99% of the global RO membrane market share.
 Their production has been perfected over the years, resulting in lower cost, high quality, and broad availability.
 In addition, spiral wound membranes make use of the most common 4” or 8” pressure vessels used in RO, versus a specialty product.
-Put simply, the end user deciding between either spiral wound or disk tube RO should consider if they prefer commonplace or speciality products.
+Put simply, the end user deciding between either spiral wound or disk tube RO should consider if they prefer commonplace or specialty products.
 Spiral wound membranes are employed in over 95% of all global desalination plants.
 DTRO offers some claimed shear benefits and the ability to operate on more turbid waters; however, a well built spiral wound system with high membrane cross flow can achieve the same.
 Saltworks builds our Xtreme RO systems with spiral wound membranes to assure the customer a widely available product that is not dependant on a single manufacturer.
 We also build-in chemical, process, and mechanical considerations that are required to maintain membrane longevity.

 Realizing UHP RO Full Potential